 About

 Helen Sheehy grew up on farms in Oklahoma and Kansas, although she's lived in Connecticut most of her life.
 She's worked as a dramaturg, written biographies of theatre pioneers; Margo Jones, Eva Le Gallienne, and Eleonora Duse, a number of articles and essays, and two short stories.
 She's taught acting in a university and in a maximum security prison.
-Sheehy recently completed two novels, JUST WILLA and SPARKS, that are currently under submission.
+She's a member of PEN and the Authors Guild.

 After spending decades writing non-fiction and writing about extraordinary women, Sheehy turned to her first love, telling stories.
-She wrote JUST WILLA, a novel about an ordinary, unknown woman who lived an extraordinary life in flyover country, rural Oklahoma and Kansas.
-JUST WILLA is Sheehy's fictionalized family story about the life of her mother and her family.
-Sheehy's grandfather was a homesteader and one of the founders of Freedom, Oklahoma.
-The novel tells the heartrending story of a daughter's search to understand her mother and the lost world she inhabited in rural Oklahoma.
-From the Dust Bowl to the Depression, from Roosevelt to Reagan, JUST WILLA recounts the dramatic story of Willa Hardesty and her family as they struggle to make ends meet on their hardscrabble farm in a remote corner of the American Midwest.
+She spent twenty years researching and writing JUST WILLA, a sweeping work of historical fiction, that tells the heartrending story of a daughter's search to understand her mother and the lost world she inhabited in rural Oklahoma.
+From the Dust Bowl to the Depression, from Roosevelt to Reagan, JUST WILLA recounts the dramatic story of Willa Sharpe Hardesty and her family as they struggle to make ends meet on their hardscrabble farm in a remote corner of the American Midwest.
 The novel opens with the unforgettable image of a jaded and bitter Willa throwing a lit cigarette into a trash barrel and imagining the relief she will feel if the fire burns her farm and its surrounding fields to the ground.
 The wife of a "piss-poor tenant farmer" and the daughter of a homesteader, Willa is one of fiction's most compelling new heroines—a pregnant teenager who survives the trials of single motherhood and who goes on to marry a bootlegging cowboy, a gifted woman deprived of an education but determined to educate her own children, a devoted wife who endures the infidelity of her husband and the shattering loss of her 11-year-old son yet somehow keeps her heart intact.
-Willa is a fiercely independent woman who will do anything it takes to secure a better future for her family.
+Willa is a fiercely independent woman—born in the town of Freedom, Oklahoma—who will do anything it takes to secure a better future for her family.
+JUST WILLA will be published by Cave Hollow Press.